richafnu/Viva/Viva/organizational-data.md

 description: "Import Organizational Data in Microsoft Viva and Microsoft 365"
 ---
 # Use your organizational data in Microsoft 365 and Microsoft Viva
 *Organizational data* is employee data that describes the users in your organization - their name, location, job role.
 You can import this information into Microsoft 365 and Microsoft Viva through a feature called **Organizational Data in Microsoft 365**.
 This data adds to and updates existing information from Microsoft Entra ID to provide more information in experiences like Viva Insights.
-You can also use your organizational data to refresh and extend the information in your users' [Microsoft 365 User Profiles](/graph/api/resources/profile?view=graph-rest-beta&preserve-view=true) with additional information that currently resides in an external system (for example, your HR system).
+You can use your organizational data to refresh and extend the information in your users' [Microsoft 365 User Profiles](/graph/api/resources/profile?view=graph-rest-beta&preserve-view=true) with additional information that currently resides in an external system (for example, your HR system).

 Use the following information to understand, import, and manage your organizational data: